-AMEX Active Duty MLA and SCRA
+Amex Active Duty MLA and SCRA

 AMEX decided that they are going to be a true class act and go beyond their legal requirements.
 For the duration of your active duty military service, they will waive the following fees:

-- Annual membership fees ($2000+ savings for my 8 cards)
+- Annual membership fees ($6000+ savings for my credit cards)

 - Overlimit fees

 Here's the email I received from AMEX once my active duty status had been verified: